Regime: Authoritarian regimes

 Authoritarian regimes are systems in which power is highly centralized, and often concentrated in the hands of a single leader or a small elite group.
-In authoritarian regimes, political opposition is often suppressed, with dissenting voices silenced through tactics such as censorship, imprisonment, or violence.
-Political freedoms, including freedom of speech and the press, are usually restricted or tightly controlled by the government.
-While elections may occur in some authoritarian systems, they are frequently neither free nor fair, with outcomes manipulated to secure the dominance of the ruling elite and maintain their hold on power.
+In these regimes, political opposition is often suppressed, with dissenting voices silenced through tactics such as censorship, imprisonment, or violence.
+Political freedoms, including freedom of speech and the press, are usually restricted or controlled by the government.
+Although some authoritarian regimes may hold elections, those elections are frequently neither free nor fair, and the results are typically manipulated to keep the regime in power.
 Political scientist Juan Linz states that an authoritarian government lacks both political pluralism and political mobilization.
 He states that an authoritarian regime specifically has vague limits on executive power in order to give more control to the executive branch.